Abishekkkumar/custom-shopify-returns-app/README.md

 Custom Shopify Returns & Exchanges Portal
 This is a full-stack web application that creates a custom, multi-step returns and exchanges portal for a Shopify store, inspired by professional apps like Returns Prime.
 The project is built with a Node.js/Express backend, MongoDB database, and two separate Vue.js frontends for the customer portal and the admin dashboard.

-(You can add a screenshot of your finished app here later)

 Features
 Customer Portal (Frontend)
 Multi-Step Workflow: A clean, step-by-step UI that guides the customer through the returns process, designed to match the provided UI screenshots.